wrightfloat/faq-plugin/README.md

 The current state of this plugin is still in development, so I would not use it at the moment.

-I will be adding new features, in my spare time.
+I will be adding new features in my spare time.